aldorr/thyme-plane/README.md

 npm run lint
 ```

-### Deploy script not included
+### Deploy script included

 ```bash
 npm run deploy
 ```

-* Make your own `deploy.sh` script
+* You can also make your own `deploy.sh` script
-* or use the one with your own surge account
+* or use the one provided with your own surge account
-* make sure to add your domain to the /public/CNAME
+* add your domain to /public/CNAME

 ### Customize configuration